The loss of a tooth or multiple teeth can not only be distressing, it can have long term effects on the health of your mouth.

 - Phase 4: This is where we review your new tooth or teeth and make sure everything is going well.

 If you have a tooth that needs to be removed, an implant can be placed straight after the tooth is extracted.
 And, if you are worried that you will be left with a space, often we are able to fit a temporary crown onto the implant on the same day.
 This means you will walk out the practice with a new tooth in position.

 You will of course be provided with much more information regarding your options at your consultation visit.

 The initial cost of an implant is more than for example a denture or a bridge.
-However it is important to remember that what you are getting is a replacement which looks and feels like a natural tooth.
-There is no damage to the adjacent teeth and after a few days following the completion of treatment most patients actually forget which tooth is the implant!
+However, it is important to remember that what you are getting is a replacement which looks and feels like a natural tooth.
+There is no damage to the adjacent teeth and after a few days following the completion of treatment most patients actually forget which tooth the implant is!